AgoraIO/Advanced-Video/Remote-Control/Remote-Control-Web/README.md

 # build website app (production mode with minification)
 yarn build
 ```

-The build results are in the `build` folder.
+The build output can be found in the build folder.

 ### build wrc-desktop